maxhodgess007/HerveyPlayersBooking/README.md

-<center># HerveyPlayersBooking<br>Note: This repository is deprecated.
+# HerveyPlayersBooking<br>Note: This repository is deprecated.
 Active development has moved to HBPlayers.